froggomad/Vapor-Best-Movies-Database/Documentation/DBSetup.md

 3. Vapor App (Swift/Xcode)

   - a.
 Model
-    - use Todo.swift as template (comes with project)
+    - use Todo.swift as template (comes with new Vapor project)
   - b.
 Controller
     - use TodoController.swift as template
   - c.
 Register routes